 Cook together

-Delicious sweets and large meals go hand-in-hand with Christmastime.
-So, bring your loved one into the kitchen to help with your festive meals.
+Delicious sweets and large meals go hand-in-hand with Christmas time.
+So, bring your senior loved one into the kitchen to help with your festive meals or your favorite family recipes.
 One great activity that gets the whole family in the kitchen is baking and decorating sugar cookies.
-All ages enjoy flexing their creativity and eating sweet treats.
+All ages enjoy flexing their creativity and eating sweet holiday treats.

-Encourage them to share family recipes and pass them down to younger generations.
+Encourage seniors to share family recipes and holiday traditions, and pass them down to younger generations.
 If cooking the meal itself is too tiring, they can guide you through the various steps of the recipe.
 This time shared is great for bonding.

 Create seasonal crafts

 Crafting gets you away from screens and working with your hands—which is great for cognitive exercise and hand-eye coordination in seniors.
-It’s fun to see how the rest of the family interprets the same craft differently.
+It’s fun to see how the rest of the family and friends interpret the same craft differently.
 Once you’ve all completed your décor pieces, you can display them in the same location, or take them home as a keepsake.

 If you’re looking for some ideas for seasonal crafts, you’re in luck.
-Our recent blog post on holiday décor for seniors can offer you some easy ideas the whole family will enjoy.
+Our recent blog post on Great Christmas Crafts for Seniors can offer you some easy ideas the whole family will enjoy.

 Make a gingerbread house